gallium-aurum-yttrium/easy-v2ray/README.md

 ```
   - Start nginx and set it to start by default `sudo systemctl enable nginx`, `sudo systemctl start nginx`
   - Configure letsencrypt certificate `sudo certbot --nginx -d the-hostname-you-chose-in-dnsexit.linkpc.net`
+  - Enable automatic renewal `sudo systemctl enable certbot-renewal.timer`
   - Using a browser from your pc open URL "https://the-hostname-you-chose-in-dnsexit.linkpc.net/" to ensure it is working properly with https

+## Set-up AWS CloudFront
+This step ensures that your EC2 server will not be blocked because you are using shared CDN nodes

 ## Install V2Ray
+  - Download latest v2ray-core for Linux 64 bit [https://github.com/v2ray/v2ray-core/releases]https://github.com/v2ray/v2ray-core/releases
+  - Uncompress it to /usr/local/, for example, /usr/local/v2ray-4.20.0
+  - Create a symbolic link to the directory, this will allow for easy updates, as we will use v2ray without the version in the configuration files `sudo ln -sf /usr/local/v2ray-4.20.0 /usr/local/v2ray`
+  - Copy systemd unit to /etc `sudo cp /usr/local/v2ray/systemd/v2ray.service /etc/systemd/"
+  - Edit `/etc/systemd/v2ray.service`, set up the correct commandline `ExecStart=/usr/local/v2ray/v2ray -config /etc/v2ray/config.json`
+  - Create config dir `sudo mkdir /etc/v2ray`
+  - Copy default config.json to /etc/v2ray `sudo cp /usr/local/v2ray/config.json /etc/v2ray/`
+  - When updating V2Ray, just uncompress the new archive and force the link creation with the new version `sudo ln -sf /usr/local/v2ray-4.22.3 /usr/local/v2ray`
+  - Start v2ray `sudo systemctl start v2ray`
+  - Ensure service starts properly by checking `sudo systemctl status v2ray`
+  - Enable v2ray when system starts `sudo systemctl enable v2ray`

+## Configure V2Ray
+Now that V2Ray is installed, it needs to be configured.
+It is a very versatile software that it is configured by setting up input points, output points and routing between.
+For example, in the server, it is configured with websocket input and just internet output.
+In the client, it is configured with socks proxy input and websocket output.

+  - Create a new UUID number `uuidgen` the output will be something like 7a2a08a1-78d1-4646-a0dc-6ac45855f14b (do not use this one)
+  - Copy the file config.json from this [git repo]https://github.com/gallium-aurum-yttrium/easy-v2ray/ to /etc/v2ray/
+  - Edit the config.json file, making sure that
+    - id: put the UUID generated here
+    - path: option matches the URL in nginx configuration `/streaming-service/`
+    - port: option matches the port in nginx configuration `9999`
+  - Restart v2ray with the new configuration `sudo systemctl restart v2ray`